by-student-2017/lammps-2Aug2023-CHGNet/README.md

 One thing that is bothering me is that the force and virial are set to "+=", so I think I'll have to check that later.
 It would be fine if they were processed with "+=" after they reach 0 each time.
 I'll make time to check that later too.
 I am very worried because PLUMUD uses "=".
 I compared the force at the 1000th cycle of a simple system and the force at the initial structure before and after changing the code, and the values ​​were almost the same.

 In the "va0" version, "+=" is changed to "=" in "void PairCHGNet::performGNN()".
+If you use "va0", you do so at your own risk.
+Either delete "va0" from the file name or replace it with a file that does not have "va0".